malinpalo/Gro/README.md

 ## Project goals
-Gro is social network plattform designed for plant loving users around Gothenburg.
+Gro is a social network platform designed for plant loving users around Gothenburg.
 The primary goals of the web app are to:

 1) Provide plant lovers a place to meet up on the net to share thoughts, ideas and knowledge about plants and gardening.